MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.DirectoryManagement/Update-MgDirectory.md

       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[DisplayName <String>]`: The identity's display name.
 Note that this may not always be available or up to date.
 For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.
   - `[Visibility <String>]`: Controls whether the administrative unit and its members are hidden or public.
-Can be set to HiddenMembership or Public.
-If not set, default behavior is Public.
+Can be set to HiddenMembership.
+If not set (value is null), the default behavior is public.
 When set to HiddenMembership, only members of the administrative unit can list other members of the administrative unit.

 BODYPARAMETER <IMicrosoftGraphDirectory1>: directory
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[AdministrativeUnits <IMicrosoftGraphAdministrativeUnit[]>]`: Conceptual container for user and group directory objects.
-    - `[DeletedDateTime <DateTime?>]`:
+    - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
+Always null when the object hasn't been deleted.
     - `[Id <String>]`: Read-only.
     - `[Description <String>]`: An optional description for the administrative unit.
 Supports $filter (eq, ne, in, startsWith), $search.
     - `[DisplayName <String>]`: Display name for the administrative unit.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values), $search, and $orderBy.